Our online Directory provides quick access to farm details, links to their website and access to Google Maps driving directions.

 For more information on Minnesota Wine Trails, visit this page created by the Minnesota Farm Winery Association.

 All of these wineries and more are part of the Passport to Minnesota Wine program from the Minnesota Grape Growers Association.
 For $25, the passport includes 10 tastings at any of the participating wineries.
-Interested in exploring the state?
-This passport is a great way to see the beautiful landscapes of Minnesota wine country!
-Get to know local winemakers and meet new friends at scenic and delightfully tasty wineries right here in Minnesota.
-The Winery Passport also makes for a great gift for the wine aficionado in your life.
+It’s a great way to explore Minnesota!

 Much of the growth of Minnesota’s wine industry can be attributed to the University of Minnesota, which is recognized for having one of the top wine grape programs in the United States.
 Their goal is to develop high quality, cold hardy, and disease resistant grape cultivars.
-They have developed four outstanding cold-hardy wine grapes: Frontenac, Frontenac Gris, La Crescent and Marquette.
 With a state-of-the-art enology lab and research winery, the University of Minnesota is a valuable resource for an industry that has its sights set on continued growth!
 The grape and wine industry has added $59 million dollars annual to the Minnesota economy since 2011.
-Read the following wine profiles of the University of Minnesota’s award winning cultivars below.

 Frontenac: Frontenac’s deep garnet color complements its distinctive cherry aroma and inviting palate of blackberry, black currant, and plum.
 This versatile grape can be made into a variety of wine styles, including rosé, red, and port.